Good Debt vs Bad Debt: Unlock 5 Key Differences

 2. Take Advantage of Low Interest Rates

-Many types of good debt, such as mortgages or student loans, come with relatively low interest rates.
-Locking in a fixed-rate mortgage when rates are low can save you money over the life of the loan.
+There are many kinds of good debt — a mortgage or student loans, for example — often have low interest rates.
+Locking in a fixed-rate mortgage at low rates will save you money over the life of the loan.

 3. Pay More Than the Minimum

-Although good debt is considered more manageable, paying off these loans faster than required can save you money on interest payments.
-Consider paying more than the minimum on student loans or mortgages when your budget allows.
+Good debt is considered more manageable than bad debt, but paying off these loans faster than required will save you money on interest payments.
+Only pay more than the minimum on student loans or mortgages when your budget allows, though.

 4. Reinvest Returns Wisely

-If you’re taking on good debt for business purposes, reinvest any profits wisely.
-Expanding your operations, hiring staff, or improving marketing efforts can help grow your business and pay off the loan faster.
+If you are taking good debt for business purposes, you should reinvest any profits wisely.
+Growing your business, creating jobs, or enhancing your marketing could help you grow your business and pay off the loan.

 How to Manage Bad Debt